 Performs several basic investment return analyses for a property acquisition.
 Analysis includes Net Present Value (NPV), NPV per Term, Net Uniform Series (NUS) per Annuity, Average Rental, and Internal Rate of Return (IRR).

-Calculate the value of an account or net worth when taking regular withdrawals.
+Perform advanced what if scenario analysis to calculate the value of an account or net worth when taking regular withdrawals.
 This calculation is important for retirees living on a fixed income.

 Integrates calculations for savings and withdrawal templates to determine how much needs to be saved for retirement and how much can be spent during retirement.

 Helps calculate monthly savings required to amass a certain income, whether for a future date or retirement.
-It also shows that future amount in today's terms.

 Calculates a series loan payment amount for any given month where the payment amount changes each month.